fastlane/fastlane/README.md

     brew update && brew install phantomjs

-If you don't have homebrew installed already, do it here: http://brew.sh/
+If you don't have homebrew installed already, [install it here](http://brew.sh/).

 # Quick Start